NoHai/nohai-api/Readme.md

 > As a MongoDB UI tool, you can use [MongoDB Compass](https://www.mongodb.com/products/compass).

-Clone the repo and enter into cloned directory:
+Clone the repo and enter into the cloned directory:

 * `git clone git@github.com:NoHai/nohai-api.git`
 * `cd nohai-api`